ccfcet/karma/README.md

 There does not exist a free, open and powerful tool for colleges (specifically higher educational institutes) to enhance and improve processes through the effective management of data.
 The project aims to provide RESTful API services alone.

+> Check out [School Tool](https://launchpad.net/schooltool) and see if it meet our needs.

 ## Directory Structure

 ### Design